Edit this wiki page Follow

 Charlton Comics

 Phantom Lady was later acquired by Charlton Comics, but Charlton never produced any new Phantom Lady stories.
-They kept the character alive in the late 50's and the early 60's by reprinting her popular Fox Feature era issues.
+They kept the character visible in the late 50's and early 60's by reprinting her popular Fox Feature era issues.
 I. W. Publications also published unauthorized reprints of her Fox era stories from 1958 until 1964.
 These comics often featured cover art that was inconsistent with her character, depicting her with blonde hair or wearing costumes of the wrong color.

 Bronze Age